Chavez launches cash giveaway for poor Venezuela kids

 CARACAS President Hugo Chavez launched on Monday a program to provide $100 a month to poor Venezuelan children in the latest of a plethora of social "missions" that have underpinned his popularity.

-Chavez, who will seek re-election next year, says such measures show the tangible benefit of socialist rule in the South American OPEC nation.
-But critics argue it is a pre-vote ploy masking broader economic failure.
+Chavez, who seeks re-election in 2012, says such measures show the tangible benefit of socialist rule in the South American OPEC member nation.
+But critics argue it is a pre-election ploy masking broader economic failure.

-"Thank God, the Bolivarian Revolution arrived in time and is stopping poverty and misery," Chavez said, announcing the initiative at a meeting with low-income pregnant women.
+"Thank God, the Bolivarian Revolution arrived in time and is stopping poverty and misery," Chavez said at a meeting with low-income pregnant women to announce the initiative.
 He styles his government after independence hero Simon Bolivar.

-Under the Great Sons of Venezuela Mission, low-income households will be able to claim 430 bolivars ($100) per month from the government for each child, up to a maximum of three.
+Under the Great Sons of Venezuela Mission, low-income households will be able to claim 430 bolivars per month from the government for each child up to a maximum of three.
 Disabled dependents will qualify for 600 bolivars.

-The president also said another project would be launched on Tuesday widening the state pension to include "thousands and thousands" of elderly people excluded from the benefit because they never made payroll contributions.

-Such measures, Chavez says, contrast with the reduction of benefits amid hard times in Europe and the United States.
+They contrast that with the reduction of social benefits amid economic hard times in Europe and the United States.

-Although wary of criticizing a benefit for children being unveiled just before Christmas, opponents say the latest project is a typical populist tactic to maximize votes for Chavez at next October's presidential election.
+Although wary of criticizing a benefit for children being announced just before Christmas, opponents say the latest project is a typical populist tactic to maximize votes for Chavez in next October's presidential election.

-Despite recovering from cancer surgery in June, Chavez has vowed to win a new six-year term at next year's ballot.

-Critics argue that the giveaway is just a plaster on the ailing economy, and that the poor would benefit from better employment prospects than more dependency on the state.
+They argue the giveaway is just a plaster on the ailing economy and the poor would benefit more from better employment prospects, lower inflation, less corruption and more efficient use of Venezuela's unprecedented oil revenues.

 "EACH CHILD LIKE JESUS"